sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 # How to Fix `Locked for illegal key` Error

 You have been banned for using a stolen / pirated copy of diablo 2.
-To get your account unbanned please do the following:

 &nbsp;